This post may contain affiliate links.

 When bacteria get trapped inside your pores, the bacteria will multiply inside your pores leading to inflammation and acne.

 Your pores can become clogged from dirt, bacteria, oil, skin care products and so much more.
-When your pores get clogged, it can cause blackheads, acne and cystic acne.
+When your pores get clogged, it can not only cause cystic acne, but blackheads and closed comedones as well.

 Some oil production is good, believe it or not.
 Your skin naturally produces oils that protect your skin and keep it hydrated.
 However, many people have oily skin, which means that your skin is producing too much oil.
 When this happens, the oils can get trapped in your pores, and when mixed with bacteria and dirt, acne forms.

-Certain hormone fluctuations and imbalances can cause cystic acne, such as:
+Certain hormone fluctuations and imbalances are big causes of hormonal cystic acne, especially in adults.

 - polycystic ovarian syndrome